sonyarianto/gobete/README.md

 ## Features

 - User authentication and management.
 - Connection to MySQL database.
-Using GORM as the ORM.
+Using GORM as the ORM layer.
 - Easy to understand and extend, as long as you follow the existing structure and understand Golang and Fiber basics.
 Everything starts from `main.go`.
 The `internal` directory contains the core application logic, organized into subdirectories for different modules and functionalities.
 - Environment configuration using `.env` file.